The name Eddeh may well be derived from Syriac or

 Alternatively, it might indicate force, resistance,

-in the Bible (Esdras 8/17), where it indicates either
+name in the Bible (Esdras 8/17), where it indicates

-Beirut and three miles north of Byblos (Jbeil).
+from Beirut and three miles north of Byblos (Jbeil).

 It stretches over a long hill rising between two

 valleys that open down at the sea.
-An asphalt road winds from
+An asphalt road

 But apart from all this, in Lebanon the name Eddeh

 has become a sort of “ icon”, a myth, like the place-names